okta/okta.github.io/_source/_posts/2019-06-19-spring-preauthorize.md

 Method-level security is implemented by placing the `@PreAuthorize` annotation on controller methods (actually one of a set of annotations available, but the most commonly used).
 This annotation contains a [Spring Expression Language (SpEL)](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#expressions) snippet that is assessed to determine if the request should be authenticated.
 If access is not granted, the method is not executed and an HTTP Unauthorized is returned.
 In practice, using the `@PreAuthorize` annotation on a controller method is very similar to using `HttpSecurity` pattern matchers on a specific endpoint.
 There are some differences, however.

-## Differentiate Between Spring Security’s @PreAuthorize and HttpSecurity
+## Differentiate Between Spring Security's @PreAuthorize and HttpSecurity

 The first difference is subtle, but worth mentioning. `HttpSecurity` method rejects the request earlier, in a web request filter, before controller mapping has occurred.
 In contrast, the `@PreAuthorize` assessment happens later, directly before the execution of the controller method.
 This means that configuration in `HttpSecurity` is appied **before** `@PreAuthorize`.